 Once you return to the trail head of Maggies Peaks why stop there?
 I decided to continue up the other trail to Cascade Lake.
 Its a short two miles round trip, and its relatively easy.
 The falls were only a trickle since it was October, but it was a pleasant trail that anyone can do and has some wonderful views of Cascade Lake and Lake Tahoe.

-This two mile trail is right down the road from the trail head for Maggies Peaks and Cascade Lake, and its a moderate 3 mile hike.
-In fact I did Maggies Peaks, Eagle Lake, and Cascade Lake in one day, and still had daylight hours to spare.
+This two mile trail is right down the road from the trail head for Maggies Peaks and Cascade Lake.
+It’s a moderate 3 mile hike.
+In fact I did Maggies Peaks, Eagle Lake, and Cascade Lake in one day.
+And still had daylight hours to spare.
 The trail is straight forward, leading you straight into Desolation Wilderness.
-You are surrounded by lush green forest with the occasional scent of Christmas depending on which way the wind blows.
+Surrounded by lush green forest with the occasional scent of Christmas depending on which way the wind blows.
 Eagle Lake is a gorgeous example of what Tahoe can offer.

 Skunk Harbor is a 3.2 mile trail on the eastern side of Lake Tahoe.
 A dirt road leads you down to a bright inlet with an old stone structure on the property.
-The story goes that a wealthy Californian family owned a house on the west side of the lake, yet they wanted their own playground.
-So they purchased Skunk Harbor and built an extravagant hall, and held lavish parties all summer long.
-It is rated as a moderate hike, I believe because of the steep incline on the way back up the trail, other than that its as easy as a trail can get.
+Story goes that a wealthy Californian family owned a house on the west side of the lake.
+They wanted their own playground, so they purchased Skunk Harbor.
+The family built an extravagant hall, and held lavish parties all summer long.
+Because of the steep incline on the way back up, this trail is rated as moderate.
+Other than that its as easy as a trail can get.

 Sand Harbor is a park on the Eastern shores of Lake Tahoe.
-There is a nice wooden walkway that leads you in and out of the coves that are covered in perfectly round boulders.
+There’s a wooden walkway that leads you in and out of the coves, covered in perfectly round boulders.
 The Lake shows its true colors on this incredible piece of shoreline, and is definitely worth the stop.
 This is the place you want to go to paddle board, kayak or even venture in for a cold swim.